n123git/yw-cond/README.md

 | READ_HASH       | `34`     | `52`         | Similar to a READ_LITERAL but is used to push a hash instead.
 Internally functions identically. |
 | READ_FUNCTION   | `35`     | `53`         | Reads and pushes a function.
 Followed by a CTYPE representing the function as a whole.          |

-> Note that the reads aside from `READ_PARAM` as it works differently, follow a limit of a maximum of 64 stack values at a time.
+> Note that the reads aside from `READ_PARAM` follow a limit of a maximum of 64 stack values at a time.
+Additionally note that all of these contribute 1 to the `STACK_PRM` of the current subsection, not including the following `LITERAL_VALUE` which also contributes 1 as they are both seperate elements.
 ## 3. **Operators**

 Operators pop an arbitrary number of values off the stack, equivalent to it's param count, perform a logical, arithmetic or bitwise operation on those values and then push the output to the stack.
 Operators pop the *most recent* values off of the stack (LIFO: Last In, First Out) as is common for similar systems.
+Additionally, like all non-CTYPE elements they contribute 1 to the `STACK_PRM` of the current subsection.
 | Hex Code | Decimal | Symbol | Op Count | Operation                             | Notes                                                                                                  |
 | -------- | ------- | ------ | -------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------ |
 | `46`     | `70`    | ++     | 1        | Incrementation                        | Unofficial Symbol.                                                                                     |